The Best Cha Ca Hanoi You Have Ever Tasted

 2. Cha Ca Origin

 Whereas the history of Vietnam's national dish, Pho, is shrouded in mystery, the origin of Cha Ca can be traced without confusion.
 The history of Cha Ca goes back over 130 years.
-The Doan were a Hanoian middle-class family whose members include mandarins, authors, and poets.
+The Doan was a Hanoian middle-class family whose members included mandarins, authors, and poets.
 They are close to the city's elite during the French colonial era.
-Daughter-in-law of this family created Cha Ca as an elegant meal to serve the family's prominent guests, drawing inspiration from the Hanoians' natural propensity for hospitality.
+The daughter-in-law of this family created Cha Ca as an elegant meal to serve the family's prominent guests, drawing inspiration from the Hanoians' natural propensity for hospitality.
 During French colonial rule, the local Doan family fed it to the troops.
 Everyone thought they should start a restaurant since they did so well financially.
-Then the first Cha Ca Hanoi restaurant, namely Cha Ca La Vong, opened and still exists today.
+Then, the first Cha Ca Hanoi restaurant, namely Cha Ca La Vong, opened and still exists today.
 Cha Ca Street was formally renamed from Hang Son (Paint Street) in recognition of the culinary phenomenon.

 3. How Cha Ca Hanoi is Cooked?